Shane will be teaching a portrait painting workshop in August. Tap/Click the "Specialized Workshops" button

 Reference Materials

-The easiest and best way Shane can help you achieve your desired effect in painting is through the use
+Shane can help you achieve your desired effect in painting through references.

-Reproductions of masterful paintings: While Shane emphasizes the importance of respecting
+Reproductions of the works of the old masters: While Shane emphasizes the importance of

 copyright of images by others in his classes, he does acknowledge that a great way to learn technique